williamcaamot/MicroservicesV2/readmev2.md

 Additionaly, I have completed these user stories:
 - [X] As a user I want to be able to find relevant emails from a company website (Webscraper Service)
 - [X] As a user I want to be able to find relevant phone numbers from a company website (Webscraper Service)
+- [ ] As a user I want to be able to manually set phone numbers, emails and websites as a fallback mechanism if the automatic service does not work, or gives incorrect results.
 - [X] As a user I want to be able to manage my work in different workspaces, where each workspace have a different title and description used by the AI service for better pitches.
+- [X] As a user I want to be able to write down communication with different companies, so that I can keep of track of what has been communicated. (from best case scenario)

 ## Architecture diagram